svenssonjoel/svenssonjoel.github.com/pages-2021/src/cortex-m-assembler-4-clocks/index.md

 information out there.
 It feels like there is a lot of "the blind leading the blind" going on and unfortunately this post is no different.
-So please if you are an expert in this and you see a way to improve the presentation, all you hints tips and feedback is much appreciated.
+So please if you are an expert in this and you see a way to improve the presentation, all your hints tips and feedback will be much appreciated.
 If you are noob, like me, and trying this out on a board of your own, please share your experience as well.
 Together we learn more.